Nansledan’s new primary school was given an official royal seal of approval by HRH The Duke of Cornwall during one of his regular visits to Nansledan.

 Skol Nansledan champions an integrated skills-based STEAM curriculum built around the principles of active discovery and experiential learning and to mark this auspicious day, the school was buzzing with activity, inside and out.
-St Agnes-based charity, Surfers Against Sewage, which recently announced The Prince of Wales as their Patron, were on hand to provide a special ocean plastics workshop for Key Stage 2 children.
+St Agnes-based charity, Surfers Against Sewage, which recently announced The Duke as their Patron, were on hand to provide a special ocean plastics workshop for Key Stage 2 children.

-Year four pupil Lottie, who earlier presented The Prince of Wales with a Cornish pot of honey and Early Grey tea with class mate Harry, explained to their special visitor, “We are thinking about how we can have an impact on the problem of plastic and we are sorting out waste to help the environment”.
+Year four pupil Lottie, who earlier presented The Duke with a Cornish pot of honey and Early Grey tea with class mate Harry, explained to their special visitor, “We are thinking about how we can have an impact on the problem of plastic and we are sorting out waste to help the environment”.

-In Reception Class, five-year-old Whitney presented her handwritten letter and picture of The Prince of Wales which read, ‘Dear Prince Charles.
+In Reception Class, five-year-old Whitney presented her handwritten letter and picture of The Duke which read, ‘Dear Prince Charles.
 I love you.
 My name is Whitney and I’ve seen you before’.